indra-labs/indra/docs/formats.md

 | 16 | Initialisation Vector | standard AES high entropy random value) |
 | 3 | Offset *** | 24 bit vector (up to 16Mb header) for beginning of payload (using Payload key from [Session](#session)) |

->  \* **Cloaked** means concealing the session key by taking a 4 byte random value, the **Blinding** factor, concatenating the public key after it, hashing the concatenated string, and then truncating the hash to 4 bytes, and concatenating it to the random value.
->
->  fingerprint = hash ( nonce | public key ) -> truncated to 4 bytes
->
->  cloak = nonce | fingerprint
->
->  The relay can then scan its session database by generating the same construction using the same method just described to determine if the candidate key matches.
->
->  The reason for this is to prevent the relay from correlating two packets that it may be forwarding to the same next hop relay or client, as being related via the **Session**.
->
->  ***  The Offset is encrypted as the first 3 bytes of the message, concealing from casual observation how deep the header is relative to the packet.

 The second most important message type in Indranet is the **Crypt**.